grymmjack/godot-spacerocks/README.md

 Free ship every 1000 points.

 ENTER/Left Click = PLAY
 ESCAPE = Pause

 ### Movement
-Rotate Left: Left Arrow, A, Joystick Left
-Rotate Right: Right Arrow, D, Joystick Right
+Rotate Left: `Left Arrow`, `A`, `Joystick Left`
+Rotate Right: `Right Arrow`, `D`, `Joystick Right`
-Thrust: Up Arrow, W, Joystick Up - Hold to go fast, tap repeatedly to go slower Slow Down: Down Arrow, S, Joystick Down
+Thrust: `Up Arrow`, `W`, `Joystick Up` - Hold to go fast, tap repeatedly to go slower
+Slow Down: `Down Arrow`, `S`, `Joystick Down`
-Rotate Turbo: SHIFT
+Rotate Turbo: `SHIFT`

 ### Shield
-Shields recharge slowly over time.
+- Shields recharge slowly over time.
-Shields recharge faster when not moving or shooting or charging shots.
+- Shields recharge faster when not moving or shooting or charging shots.
-Shields fully replenished every 1000 points.
+- Shields fully replenished every `1000` points.
-Shields fully replenished when hitting any rock with a level 3 charged laser.
+- Shields fully replenished when hitting any rock with a level 3 charged laser.
-Shields recharged +50 when a new wave starts.
+- Shields recharged `+50` when a new wave starts.

 ### Laser
-Fire: Space, Joystick Button 1
+Fire: `Space`, `Joystick Button 1`
-Hold Fire: Charge laser
+Hold Fire: `Charge laser`

 #### Charged Laser
 3 levels of charged shot.
 Charging costs shield energy.
 It's a trade-off.

 1 - More damage
 2 - Even more damage - and the shot pierces through rocks, and destroys at least 1 generation of rock child spawn - Destroys UFOs in 1 hit.
 3 - Max damage - Destroys entire rock, preventing spawning more rocks, pierces through rocks - Destroys UFOs in 1 hit.
 ALSO replenishes shields to FULL if hit any rock.

 #### Shields
 Automatically replenish over time.
 Shooting costs shield energy.
 Charged shots cost more shield energy, with each level more expensive than the previous one.

 I've hosted this on my site here: https://beta.grymmjack.com/godot-spacerocks/ so you can try it without downloading it, or building it in Godot.

 Intro Screen:
 ![intro](screenshot-intro.png)